PDA-UR/Sketchable-Interaction/SI-Doc/abstract_concept/abstract_concept.md

 ### Atomic Region

-An atomic region is a single region which exactly does one thing and only this thing once colliding with another region with regard to capabilities.
+An atomic region is a single region which exactly does one thing and only this one thing once colliding with another region with regard to capabilities.
 Therefore, it is a region generated via normal sketching.
-Its direct counterpart is a compound region, a region grouping multiple regions into once storing a sequence of effects to be applied once another region collides.
+Its direct counterpart is a compound region, a region grouping multiple regions into one storing a sequence of effects to be applied once another region collides.
+In the context of common programming languages, atomic regions can be thought of lines of code.

 ### Artifact